aukilabs/hagall-old/README.md

 * Kubernetes 1.14+
 * Helm 3
-* An HTTPS compatible ingress controller
+* An HTTPS and WebSocket compatible ingress controller with an SSL certificate that has already been configured

 #### Installing